- About Archives

 Whether you’re a budding archivist with a captivating idea, a seasoned author with several published works under your belt, or somewhere in between, the Society of American Archivists welcomes your participation in our publishing program.
 The goal of the program is to provide our members with the opportunity to contribute to the production of consistently high-quality resources that serve their needs and those of the archives profession as well as enrich the professional literature.
 Here’s how you can participate . . .

 Archival Outlook, SAA’s award-winning magazine, is one of the leading outlets for new voices.
 Open access and published six times per year, it focuses on how archives are used by the public and archivists on the job, and includes how-to pieces on timely and relevant topics as well as updates members on SAA business and the work of its many component groups.
-Also reports on regional, national, and international news of relevance to the North American archival profession.
+It also reports on regional, national, and international news of relevance to the North American archival profession.
 Articles are typically 700 words (one page in layout) to 1,200 words (double-page spread) in length.
 They should include some kernel of information that will enlighten the reader professionally.
 High-resolution (300 dpi or higher) images are encouraged.

 American Archivist is in its ninth decade of publication and is the leading journal in the field.
 It seeks to reflect thinking about theoretical and practical developments in the archival profession; about the relationships between archivists and the creators and users of archives; and cultural, social, legal, and technological developments that affect the nature of recorded information and the need to create and maintain it.
 The journal features a variety of types and lengths of articles, including research articles, case studies, perspectives, book reviews, and book review essays.